24th May 2026

 What is a Facelift?

-A facelift is a surgical procedure that can significantly improve the appearance of wrinkles, sagging skin, and other signs of aging on the face.
-It tightens underlying muscles below the skin to make your jawline more defined and change fat deposits along your cheekbones or in your chin area.
-In 2026, lift surgery is recognised as a modern, advanced cosmetic procedure aimed at facial rejuvenation, with technological enhancements and tailored approaches that deliver sophisticated and natural results.
+A facelift is a surgical procedure that can significantly improve the appearance of wrinkles, sagging skin and overall droop and other signs of ageing on the face.
+It can tighten underlying muscles below the skin to make your jawline more defined and change fat deposits along your cheekbones or in your chin area.
+In 2026, face lift surgery at Kensington Medical is about finding the best technique to fit your facial structure and characteristics to give you a rejuvenated and natural looking facelift result.
+This can mean combining different facelift techniques.

 Advanced facelift techniques often target deeper tissue layers, such as the Superficial Musculoaponeurotic System (SMAS), to reposition not just the skin but also the underlying fat, muscle, and connective tissue.
 Addressing these deeper tissue layers helps achieve more natural and longer-lasting results.
 Deep plane techniques are an advanced facelift method that works beneath the SMAS layer, releasing ligaments to reposition facial tissues as a single unit, which offers more natural movement and longer-lasting results compared to traditional superficial facelift methods.
 A facelift can give you a more toned and tighter neck.
 At Kensington Medical our expert cosmetic surgeons may suggest a specific technique they think will work best for you, depending on your needs.